RABBITS -- II. The impact of AGN feedback on coalescing supermassive black holes in disc and elliptical galaxy mergers: SMBH orbital decay

 Compared to the NoCool run, the runs with gas cooling and star formation (i.e. CoolStarKinAGN, CoolStarThmAGN, and CoolStarNoAGN) display even more rapid orbital decay, which is an outcome of the more bound galaxy centres.
 The enclosed total mass profiles (including SMBH, star, gas, and dark matter) at $t = 1$ Gyr from different runs are shown in the top-left panel of Fig.~\ref{fig:enclose_mass_1Gyr}.
 We can easily see that the central matter distributions tend to be more concentrated in those runs including gas cooling and star formation.
 The enclosed mass profiles for the new stars and gas are plotted in the bottom-left panel of Fig.~\ref{fig:enclose_mass_1Gyr}.
 Here, the new stars are defined as the stars formed after the start of the simulation, i.e. stars with a formation time $t_{\rm SF} \geq t_0$.
 The CoolStarNoAGN run has a significant amount of new stars formed in the very inner region (i.e. $r \la 1$ kpc), while the AGN feedback suppresses the star formation in the very inner region in the CoolStarThmAGN and the CoolStarKinAGN runs.
 Compared to the NoCool run, the gas distributions in the CoolStarThmAGN and the CoolStarKinAGN runs are less concentrated due to two factors, i.e. some inner gas particles have already been converted into stars and more importantly the AGN feedback has heated and pushed the gas to the outer region.

 The more concentrated galaxy centres are more bound, and thus they can resist the tidal stripping effect more effectively and sustain higher masses for a longer time.
 As a result, they experience stronger dynamical friction and their SMBH orbits decay faster.
 This explains why the CoolStarNoAGN run exhibits the most rapid SMBH orbital decay, followed by the CoolStarThmAGN and the CoolStarKinAGN runs, and why these three runs show more rapid decays than the NoCool and the NoGas runs.
 This picture is in line with the work of \citet{Callegari2009}, who found that in minor mergers of disc galaxies, incorporating radiative cooling and star formation creates more bound satellite galaxy centres and consequently enhances the SMBH pair formation, in contrast to dry merger simulations without gas.
+The recent work of \citet{Chen2023} has also suggested the important role of high central stellar density in assisting the orbital decay of SMBHs.

 The EE-11-G5 mergers are summarized in the bottom panels of Fig.~\ref{fig:bh_sep}.
 Similar to the DD-11-G5 case, during the first ${\sim} 1$ Gyr, the evolution of SMBH separations from different EE-11-G5 runs are almost identical, since the SMBHs and their embedded galaxy centres are moving together and the bound masses are very similar across all runs.
 In addition, we notice that the evolution during the first ${\sim} 1$ Gyr are fairly similar between the DD-11-G5 and the EE-11-G5 runs, as a result of the designed fraternal twin initial conditions.